New Year’s in Munich: Germany, Italy & Switzerland

 - Switzerland: Swiss Franc (CHf)

-Here are some expert tips to help you feel like a German guru, Italian stallion, and Swiss… miss?
+Here are some expert tips to help you feel like a German guru, Italian stallion, Austria aficionado, and Swiss… miss?

-- Italians greet everyone with two kisses—one on each cheek; Germans shake hands
+- Italians greet everyone with two kisses—one on each cheek; everywhere else shakes hands.

-- Italians, Germans, and the Swiss take fashion seriously; now is the time to break out your new shades and leather jacket
+- These countries take fashion seriously seriously; now is the time to break out your new shades and leather jacket.

 - When you cheers or toast, make eye contact—it brings good luck!

-- Unlike Germans and the Swiss, Italians tend to be fashionably late
+- Unlike Germans, Austrians, and the Swiss, Italians tend to be fashionably late.

 - Public intoxication is frowned upon